Ihor16/jupyterlab/README.md

 Simple single-user container image that has:

-- Jupyter Lab (including Jupyter Lab Git UI)
+- Jupyter Lab
+  * Jupyter Lab Git UI
+  * Spell checker
 - Minconda Python distribution (including Conda)
 - R and IRkernel
   - Some common R packages (read the Dockerfile to see the list)

 ## Before you run